Wimbledon champion Novotna dies after battle with cancer

-Novotna, who entered the tennis Hall of Fame in 2005, died surrounded by her family in the Czech Republic, the WTA said.
+The Women's Tennis Association (WTA) said on Monday Novotna died on Sunday surrounded by her family in the Czech Republic.

-In a career spanning 14 years on the professional circuit that included 24 WTA singles titles and 76 doubles titles, Novotna finally won her only singles grand slam at Wimbledon in 1998 after losing in the final in 1993 and 1997.
+In a career spanning 14 years that included 24 WTA singles titles and 76 doubles titles, Novotna won her only singles grand slam at Wimbledon in 1998 after losing in the 1993 and 1997 finals.

-She won the hearts of fans around the world when she burst into tears after throwing away victory against Steffi Graf in the 1993 final and was consoled afterwards by a British duchess.
+She won the hearts of fans around the world when she burst into tears after throwing away victory against Steffi Graf in 1993.
+She was consoled afterwards by a British duchess, who predicted Novotna would one day hold the trophy.

+The 16-time grand-slam doubles winner was one of the biggest names in the Czech Republic's tennis history.

+"The tennis world is so sad about the passing of Jana Novotna," Czech tennis heroine Martina Navratilova said on Twitter.
+"I am gutted and beyond words -- Jana was a true friend and an amazing woman."

 "Jana was an inspiration both on and off court to anyone who had the opportunity to know her.
 Her star will always shine brightly in the history of the WTA," WTA Chief Executive Steve Simon said in a statement.